 Advanced Coaching Programme

-Advanced coaching lessons for members are available to meet specific needs.
+Advanced coaching lessons for members are available by arrangement from time to time to meet specific needs.

 Association Croquet is a tactical game, usually between two players, consisting of running six hoops in order with two balls, clockwise first and then anti-clockwise, and finally hitting the central peg.